Title: Trademarks in Music: Can a Song Define a Band’s Brand?

 The Case of “Californication”: A Great Height, But Not a Trademark

-In the case of “Californication,” despite being a pinnacle in the Red Hot Chili Peppers’ career, it may not qualify as a trademark.
+In the case of “Californication,” despite being a famous song in the Red Hot Chili Peppers’ career, it may not qualify as a trademark.
 To achieve this status, a title must transcend being a successful song and become an integral part of the band’s popular image.

 In conclusion, the journey to trademarking a song or album title involves overcoming stringent legal criteria, emphasizing the unique challenges faced by music groups seeking to protect their creative legacy.